lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 - The {{< regref "ERR_BITS" >}} register is set to 0, indicating a successful operation.
 - The current operation is marked as complete by setting {{< regref "INTR_STATE.done" >}} and clearing {{< regref "STATUS" >}}.

-The DMEM can be used to pass data back to the host processor, e.g. a "return value" or an "exit code".
+The first 2kiB of DMEM can be used to pass data back to the host processor, e.g. a "return value" or an "exit code".
 Refer to the section [Passing of data between the host CPU and OTBN]({{<relref "#writing-otbn-applications-datapassing" >}}) for more information.

 ## Using hardware loops